 In addition to that, it also helps a lot to reduce the amount of tuning you do in post-production as well.
 As the day progresses and you approach the midday’s direct sunlight, you will notice your natural light is at its highest point and might be a bit too harsh in your photo.

 If you’re in a low light situation and natural lighting isn’t available, try to maximize the mood lighting.
 We’re not necessarily talking about throwing something red over a lampshade, but getting the lighting just right so that the focus is on the food.
-Set up a spotlight on the food, and set the food against a dark background for scrumptious shots – think luxury food adverts.
+Use artificial light to your advantage and set up a spotlight on the food.
+Then, set the food against a dark food photography backdrop for scrumptious shots – think luxury restaurant photography.

 You’ll only need one light to create a soft lighting effect.
 This is true for food photography in general but for this food photography tip, we want the background to be the dark so it’s worth drawing the curtains, finding a darker space to work in, or waiting until the sun goes down.